-You can get assistance and grants in all cities and counties throughout New York, including Buffalo, New York City, Hempstead, and Brookhaven.
+Find how to get assistance and grants in all cities and counties throughout New York, including Buffalo, New York City, Hempstead, and Brookhaven.
 In addition to the programs below, find organizations and charities in New York that can provide assistance with paying bills, rent, mortgages, heating costs and more. the government as well as counties provide emergency financial help to needy families.

 Elderly Pharmaceutical Insurance Coverage (EPIC) Program